EnyaHermite/SPH3D-GCN/README.md

 ![alt text](https://github.com/hlei-ziyan/SPH3D-GCN/blob/master/image/intro_arch.png)

 ### Introduction
-This work is based on our [Arxiv paper](https://arxiv.org/submit/2851732).
+This work is an extension of CVPR2019 work, presente in the [Arxiv paper](https://arxiv.org/submit/2851732).

 We propose a spherical kernel for efficient graph convolution of 3D point clouds.
 Our metric-based kernels systematically quantize the local 3D space